aosbornee/DevOps-Work/Notes/Week10-Configuration-Management/README.md

 - When we want to increase our number of servers to scale up to meet demand, we simply have to click a button to run the script

+## Route 53

+- Amazon Route 53 provides highly available and scalable Domain Name System (DNS), domain name registration
+- Also beneficial for disaster recovery plans
+- DNS fail over can monitor the status of the instance and if it fails then traffic can be redirected to another working EC2 instance without the user performance being deprecated

+## Load Balancing

+- Distribute client requests or network load efficiently across many servers
+- There could be certain features put in place that if one server reaches up to 70% load then traffic can be slowly redirected elsewhere
+- In addition to this, it provides flexibility to add or subtract servers based on client demand

+- The usage of NGINX reverse proxy is an example of how we gave used load balancing

+## Immutable vs Mutable Infrastructure

+Mutable means the ability to change
+- In a traditional mutable server infrastructure, servers are continually updated and modified in place

+Immutable means not able to change

+- An immutable infrastructure is another infrastructure paradigm in which servers are never modified after they’re deployed.

+- Immutable infrastructures are more consistent and reliable

+## Highly available and scalable infrastructure

+### Highly scalable

+- If one EC2 goes down we can move it elsewhere

+- Easily scalable architecture allows us to

+- Before cloud computing you would scale up your PC hardware when on premise, this would be done by buying more RAM
+- In addition we could scale out by buying more hardware PCs

+- On EC2 this can be done from going to micro to medium
+- We can also scale out by spinning up more instances

+- Load balancing is splitting the traffic between the backend servers that we have, thus also known as a server farm

+- In our case if we were receiving

+### Highly available

+- This is all about reducing latency so we can ping servers quicker and thus increase customer performance -This can be done by increasing network infrastructure
+- In addition this could be scaled up by having a more availability zones

+- Replica set
+-